-To a great and extended kingdom, it is of infinite benefit that its members should be habituated to co-operate for these purposes, and to devote a part of their time and attentions to the well-being of their fellow subjects.
+To a great and extended kingdom, it is of infinite benefit that its members should be habituated to co-operate for these purposes, and to devote a part of their time and attentions to the well-being of their sellow subjects.
 Uniting the opinion, and concentrating the considence of many, a single individual may be almost equal to any thing.
-A centre of action being thus obtained, man may acquire the same interest in the happiness of others, that he possesses in his own; and the best and the purest species of public spirit may be generated and preserved in a great country.
+A centre of action being thus obtained, man may acquire the same interest in the happiness of others, that he possesses in the happiness of others, that he possesses of public spirit may be generated and preserved in a great country.

 This principle of affociation is one of the most honorable and characteristic traits, which distinguishes the British nation; a nation affording examples of a variety of noble and useful establishments, in their object philanthropic, and in their nature purely difinterested.
 To such charities let those repair, whose youthful minds have been delighted with the theories of benevolence, and the reveries of philanthropy.
 Let them there ascertain how such institutions may be formed, and how they may be best administered.
-In fuch occupation they will enjoy pure and undiffurbed fatisfaction; a fatisfaction, which will be repeated with increased effect, whenever the interesting fight of the charity, and its beneficial effects, shall be renewed in their recollection.
+In fuch occupation they will enjoy pure and undisturbed satisfaction; a satisfaction, which will be repeated with increased effect, whenever the interesting fight of the charity, and its beneficial effects, shall be renewed in their recollection.